 During the course of the session you complete a number of runs - each run consists of pedalling intervals (wind tunnel) or laps of the track (velodrome) where we have changed something about your equipment or position.
 For example we may change your aero helmet, or make an adjustment to your saddle or handlebars.
 Each run will provide us with data that is compared to your starting position to see how the change has affected your aerodynamic drag.

 The goal of the session is to get you into a faster position with the best equipment setup - this is not always the position that results in the lowest aerodynamic drag.
-We have lots of experience with hundreds of riders and know that power production is key, not just a super low CdA.
+We have experience with hundreds of riders and know that power production is key, not just a super low CdA.

 At the end of the session you have a debrief with the test analyst, explaining the results and answering any questions you may have before your report is prepared.